LousyValues/Monolith_Gantry_V2-VT/README.md

 ## BOM
 To keep the BOM lists relatively simple, I'm gonna include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).

 X extrusion/tube mounting hardware is not included, because that can vary based on the configuration.

-For FRONT X RAIL: any stock compatible X beam will work with the suitable mounting hardware.
+For FRONT X RAIL: any stock compatible X beam will work with the suitable mounting hardware (XY joint remix might be required).

 For TOP X RAIL, any stock compatible X beam will work, that can be rotated 90 degrees and can accommodate new XY joint holes.

-###Y rails: MGN9H
+### Y rails: MGN9H

-###X rail: MGN9H/MGN12H
+### X rail: MGN9H/MGN12H

-### V2.4 6mm AWD motor mounts and XY joints
+### [V2.4|6mm|AWD] motor mounts and XY joints
 |No.|Description|Qty|
 |---|---|---|
 |1.|NEMA17 motors (preferably identical)|4 pcs|